 Simple Tips to Keep The Prostate Healthy

 A simple and effective tip to maintain prostate health is to perform Kegel exercises to improve circulation and this is done by pulling up all the muscles around the scrotum and anus.
-Repeat this movement 10 times and at least 5-6 times daily – no one will know you are doing it!
+Repeat this movement 10 times and at least 5-6 times daily.

 Herbal help has been used for centuries for men suffering from prostate enlargement and there are many combinations but the most popular include saw palmetto to relieve testicular inflammation and inhibit oestrogen, the hormone responsible for prostate enlargement